JP1998/CommandLineTools/README.md

 # CommandLineTools [![Build Status](https://travis-ci.org/JP1998/CommandLineTools.svg?branch=master)](https://travis-ci.org/JP1998/CommandLineTools)

 This is a small project that is trying to aim at programmers and computer-affine people.
-It creates a command line tool, which is implementing more complex tasks like bulk renaming of files by a certain pattern, or en- / decrypting files with a password.
+It creates a command line, which is implementing more complex tasks like bulk renaming of files by a certain pattern, or en- / decrypting files with a password.
+Furthermore it makes it way easier to simply implement own commands that can then be used by you or other people you deliver your solution to.

 ## Table of contents